TritonDataCenter/manta/docs/operator-guide.md

 sure to read and fully understand the section on "Planning a Manta deployment" above.

-These instructions assume a single-datacenter installation, but they work on anything from COAL to a multi-compute-node deployment.
+These general instructions should work for anything from COAL to a multi-DC, multi-compute-node deployment.
 The general process is:

-1. Set up SDC in each datacenter, including the headnode, all SDC services, and all compute nodes you intend to use.
-For easier management of hosts, we reccommend that the hostname reflect the type of server and, possibly, the intended purpose of the host.
+1. Set up Triton in each datacenter, including the headnode, all Triton services, and all compute nodes you intend to use.
+For easier management of hosts, we recommend that the hostname reflect the type of server and, possibly, the intended purpose of the host.
 For example, we use the the "RA" or "RM" prefix for "Richmond-A" hosts and "MS" prefix for "Mantis Shrimp" hosts.
-2. In the global zone of the headnode, set up a manta deployment zone using:
+2. In the global zone of each Triton headnode, set up a manta deployment zone
+   using:

         /usbkey/scripts/setup_manta_zone.sh

-3. Generate a Manta networking configuration file.
+3. In each datacenter, generate a Manta networking configuration file.

     a.
 For COAL, from the GZ, use: